PombertLab/A2GB/README.md

 Insert text...

 ###### Fixing errors
 Errors fixed with [Artemis](http://sanger-pathogens.github.io/Artemis/Artemis/) can be saved easily from the graphical interface by selecting the 'File > Save All Entries' option.
 Then, we can simply rerun [EMBLtoTBL.pl](https://github.com/PombertLab/A2GB/blob/master/EMBLtoTBL.pl) followed by [TBL2ASN](https://www.ncbi.nlm.nih.gov/genbank/tbl2asn2/).
+As the errors are getting fixed, the .val files will gradually become empty.

 <p align="center"><img src="https://github.com/PombertLab/A2GB/blob/master/Misc/Saveas_artemis.png" alt="Missing stop codon in a protein gene" width="1000"></p>

 ```Bash